diefans/implant/README.rst

 - only pure Python modules are supported for remote import, if no venv is used

 - `Commands` must reside in a module other then `__main__`

-- local and remote part of a `Command` share the same module

 - at the moment sudo must not ask for password